St.Kitts and Florida State’s Jonathan Isaac has all the tools to be an NBA superstar, but can he fulfill the potential?

 “There’s no question about it,” Isaac’s college coach, Leonard Hamilton, told me the other day, agreeing with me on both Isaac having the highest ceiling in this draft and the constitution to live up to the label.
 “Jonathan is an extremely humble person, but he’s also a very hard worker, extremely focused.
 Of all the players I’ve coached, he comes in as a youngster with an extremely high basketball IQ, one of the highest basketball IQs I’ve seen.
 He sees the game through a mature set of eyes, almost coach-like.
 He values all the little things that are important about the game.”

 That’s exactly the type of mentality that turns a high-ceiling player into an NBA All-Star.
-A nationally respected evaluator of high school basketball talent — someone who has watched Isaac develop for years — told me what jumps out to him most about Isaac’s game is how unselfish he is (he also referred to Isaac as a “mini Kevin Durant,” if that gives you any sense of Isaac’s ceiling).
+He’s the kind of player that if he continues working as hard as he is, will have plenty of fans flocking to somewhere like Buyside Sports to collect all of his memorabilia, putting him up there with the likes of Zion Williamson and Damian Lillard.
+In fact, a nationally respected evaluator of high school basketball talent — someone who has watched Isaac develop for years — told me what jumps out to him most about Isaac’s game is how unselfish he is (he also referred to Isaac as a “mini Kevin Durant,” if that gives you any sense of Isaac’s ceiling).
 He’s not the type of player who is so concerned about filling up the box score.
 He knows that he’ll get his.
 Instead, he’s out there to make his team better, not just make himself look good.

 In an NBA that spreads the floor like it does, Isaac is the type of player who fits the modern league like a glove.
 He’s a near 7-footer who can put the ball on the floor and knock down 3s, which he did at a 35 percent clip in college at an average of nearly three attempts per game.
 He rebounds in traffic, he makes free throws, he doesn’t pass up open looks, he makes the pass that leads to the pass that gets the assist.
 He was the most effective shot-blocker and rebounder for one of the tallest teams in college basketball.
 But what Hamilton believes will make him most valuable in the NBA isn’t necessarily just his effectiveness close to the rim.
 It’s that he’s as comfortable under the rim as he is out on the perimeter — on offense, and on defense.
 There’s not a big man in this draft who’ll be as effective switching on pick-and-rolls as Isaac is.